 Proposed New Building

 You may be aware that we are looking at moving to a new purpose built Health Centre in Milnrow along with Village Medical Practice.
 The practices will remain independent.
 We have an outdated, overcrowded and not fit for purpose building.
 We have no further space to expand and are unable to take any further GP’s/staff due to lack of space.
 This new building will help improve our services for patients.
 We have worked closely with the chosen contractors to find a suitable site and this is the only viable site as the Mill could not be acquired.
-There are posters with proposed plans in both surgeries currently if you wish to view them, alternatively click on the link below.
-We would like to invite you to provide any feedback to the Contractors there are sheets in the reception or you can complete the online survey following the link below.

 Many thanks Stonefield Street Surgery.